Things I figured out the hard way.

 Read → -

-Conditional fields without a single drag-and-drop
+Conditional form fields without drag-and-drop

 How to build show/hide field logic in WordPress forms using HTML data attributes.
 No builder, no logic graph, no plugin upsell.